h-chayma/abdelaziz-elaroui-stories-api/docs/README.md

 }
 ```

-Now, you're all set to explore and integrate the Adbaziz Eleroui Stories API into your projects.
+Now, you're all set to explore and integrate the Eleroui Stories API into your projects.
 Enjoy building!